-When you put one of my all time favourite cities with one of my all time favourite films, you most likely arrive at Amélie, arguably one of the best films of the 21st Century.
-For lovers of the film who are as die-hard-fan as myself, you’ll love these filming locations to visit in Paris which will transport you in to the magic of Paris and of course, the magic of Amélie!
+When you put one of my all time favourite cities with one of my all-time favourite films, you most likely arrive at Amélie, arguably one of the best films of the 21st Century.
+For lovers of the film who are as die-hard-fan as me, you’ll love these filming locations to visit in Paris which will transport you into the magic of Paris and of course, the magic of Amélie!

 Café des Deux Moulins

 Let us begin at one of my favourite scene locations and a hot spot for all fans of the film, the cafe where Amélie herself is a waitress; Café des Duex Moulins.
 The prices are surprisingly cheap and the cafe is a great little find in the heart of Montmartre.

 One of my favourite scenes in the whole film is also one of the best locations to visit for it is quiet in the early mornings and a great chance to experience the scene as it appears in the film.
 Canal Saint-Martin is where we see Amélie skimming stones in the film – the second neighbourhood favourited by the character in the film (second only to Montmartre, of course!)